Generally anyone who wants to gain practical experience in a country outside of the EU must apply for a visa.

 Interns will need to apply for the Temporary Worker-Government Authorised Exchange visa (T5).
 We suggest that you start the process very early (though no more than 3 months before the start of the internship).

-In order to apply for the visa you will need a Certificate of sponsorship (CoS), which is issued by the British Council for Erasmus participants.
-The Certificate of sponsorship includes a reference number, which coincides with information about the internship and the participant's personal information, and is valid for three months from issuance.
-The International Office applies for the reference number on behalf of the participant.
+In order to apply for the visa you will need a Certificate of Sponsorship (CoS), which is issued by the British Council for Erasmus participants.
+The Certificate of Sponsorship includes a reference number, which coincides with information about the internship and the participant's personal information, and is valid for three months from issuance.
+The International Office applies for the reference number on behalf of Erasmus participants.
 This process can take up to four weeks.

-The visa application can be filled out online after you receive the reference number from the Certificate of sponsorship and costs 244 British Pounds (citizens of some countries will receive a discount of 55 Pounds).
-The application process can take a further three weeks.
+The visa application can be filled out online after you receive the reference number from the Certificate of Sponsorship and costs 244 British Pounds (citizens of some countries will receive a discount of 55 Pounds).
+The application process can take a further four weeks.

 Anyone with a visa must pay the Immigration Health Surcharge to gain access to NHS, the public health services.
 The fee for students is 470 British Pounds per year.